anasahmed67/anasahmed67/README.md

 <img src="https://img.shields.io/badge/Product%20Engineering-Mindset-8B5CF6?style=flat-square"/>
 </div>

-Motivated Software Engineering student with a strong foundation in web development and modern JavaScript technologies.
-Self-driven and disciplined, with hands-on experience building real-world applications using React, Flutter, and Node.js.
-Passionate about solving problems, improving user experience, and continuously learning to excel in entry-level software engineering roles.
+I'm a Software Engineering student who's spent the past few years building a solid foundation in web development and modern JavaScript.
+I like figuring things out hands-on, which is why most of my learning has come from actually building things: real applications using React, Flutter, and Node.js, not just following tutorials.
+I'm disciplined about pushing myself to learn, and I genuinely enjoy solving problems and thinking through how to make an experience feel better for the person using it.

-**Career Objective:** Excel in an entry-level software engineering role, applying full stack development skills to build scalable, real-world applications.
+**Career Objective:** Looking to start my corporate career in software engineering, where I can put my full stack skills to work building applications that actually hold up in the real world.

-**Open To:** Entry-level Software Engineering opportunities
+**Open To:** Software Engineering roles and Freelance Projects

 ---